-- Formulate and execute an investment strategy that considers all circumstances of the fund, and regularly review and update the strategy as the member's financial situation, needs and objectives changes. - Ensure the SMSF doesn't lend its money to friends or relatives or buy residential property from a related party. - Maintain proper and accurate tax and superannuation records e.g. minutes of all investment decisions and allow members access to these records. - Comply with reporting obligations to the ATO e.g., lodge tax returns, report any changes to trustees, directors or SMSF members, comply with reporting obligations if paying superannuation benefits, lodge a business activity statement if the SMSF is GST-registered.
+- ensure that SMSF money is only accessed by members when the trust deed or law allows it. - Formulate and execute an investment strategy that considers all circumstances of the fund.
+Regularly review and update the investment strategy as the members' financial situation, needs and objectives change. - Ensure the SMSF doesn't lend its money to friends or relatives or buy residential property from a related party. - Maintain proper and accurate tax and superannuation records, e.g., minutes of all investment decisions, and allow members access to these records. - Comply with reporting obligations to the ATO, e.g., lodge tax returns, report any changes to trustees, directors or SMSF members, comply with reporting obligations if paying superannuation benefits, lodge a business activity statement if the SMSF is GST-registered.